Richl-lab/recognize-unusual-logins/README.md

    ```sh
    FindMaliciousEvents raw_data.csv . -m kNN -r
    ```
-Find unusual logins from a existing feature set, that was create with this software:
+Find unusual logins from a existing feature set, that was created with this software:
    ```sh
    FindMaliciousEvents features.csv . -e
    ```